 When you're receiving a call to your Sideline number, your phone will show "Sideline - 14085551234" for example.
 Instead of declining the call, let it ring through to voicemail.

-If you decline the call, it's possible your carrier will pick up the call, sending it to your primary voicemail instead.
+If you decline the call, your carrier may pick up the call, sending it to your primary voicemail instead.

 5. Set your voicemail to pick up after 30 seconds

-For AT&T and T-Mobile customers, you have the ability to set the time it takes for your native voicemail to pick up a call.
+For AT&T and T-Mobile customers, you can set the time it takes for your native voicemail to pick up a call.

 If you're noticing your native voicemail picking up calls intended for Sideline, follow the instructions below to set a time for 30 seconds: